Credit Card Points vs. Cash Back: Which Reward Structure Pays More by Spending Category — and When Transfer Partners Beat Flat-Rate Cash Back

 🌏 Regional Strategy

-The Devaluation Risk
+The Devaluation Risk of Rewards Programs

 Choose Cashback If:

-• ✓ Annual spending under ₹3 lakhs
+• ✓ Annual spending is under ₹3 lakhs

-• ✓ You value simplicity over optimization
+• ✓ You prefer simplicity and zero effort

-• ✓ You rarely travel internationally
+• ✓ You rarely use travel rewards or lounge access

-• ✓ You want guaranteed value
+• ✓ You want predictable, guaranteed returns

-• ✓ You dislike annual fees
+• ✓ You avoid annual fees or want low-cost cards

-• ✓ You want automatic redemption
+• ✓ You prefer automatic redemption without tracking

 Choose Rewards Points If: